-How much time will my participation in the pageant require?
+How much time will my participation in the competition require?

-There are four days of rehearsals, a Princess Program event, and the actual pageant day.
+There are four days of rehearsals and the actual competition day.
 A detailed schedule will be provided at orientation.
 You may also click here to view all the important dates and times.

-The number of contestants will change daily as contestants apply and withdraw from the pageant.
-We do not know how many contestants will be in the pageant until after the registration deadlline and orientation.
-A contestant number will not be quoted at any time before orientation.
+The number of candidates will change daily as candidates apply and withdraw from the pageant.
+We do not know how many candidates will be in the competition until after the registration deadline and orientation.
+A candidate number will not be quoted at any time before orientation.

 If I win, will it interfere with my education?

-No. The Miss America Organization is a scholarship program; we always make school a number one priority!
+No. The Miss America Organization is a scholarship competition; we always make school a number one priority!

-Is there an entry fee to compete in the Miss Wayne County Pageant?
+Is there an entry fee to compete in the Miss Wayne County Scholarship Competition?

 Why do we have to make a CMNH donation?

-Miss America acts as a goodwill ambassador for Children's Miracle Network throughout her year of service.
+- Miss America acts as a goodwill ambassador for Children’s Miracle Network Hospitals throughout her year of service.

-Miss America contestants at all levels raise money and awareness for Children's Miracle Network and the Miss America Scholarship Program.
+- Miss America candidates at all levels raise money and awareness for Children’s Miracle Network Hospitals and the Miss America Scholarship Program.

-Children's Miracle Network is the national platform for the Miss America Organization.
+- Children’s Miracle Network Hospitals is the national social impact initiative for the Miss America Organization.

-The tradition of the personal platform continues and contestants and titleholders can raise awareness for their chosen advocacy cause.
+- The tradition of the social impact initiative continues and candidates and titleholders can raise awareness for their chosen advocacy cause.